reruo321/Spring-Practice/Spring-Boot/Kotlin/005-consumingREST/README.md

     java.lang.IllegalStateException: Failed to execute CommandLineRunner

+### Content Type

-And if you look the message carefully, you will find
+If you look the message carefully, you will find

     Caused by: org.springframework.web.client.UnknownContentTypeException: Could not extract response: no suitable HttpMessageConverter found for response type [class [Lcom.example.demo.Quote;] and content type [text/plain;charset=UTF-8]

-It says response type or "content type" is not suitable.
-The content type is an indicator telling how to interpret the data present in the request/response.
+It says response type or "content type" is not suitable. **Content type** is an indicator telling how to interpret the data present in the request/response.
+It is one kind of **HTTP headers**, which is a data structure representing HTTP request or response headers.
 JSON is also one of the content types we can consume or produce!

-Then how can we make it?
+Moreover, there are three directives in the HTTP headers Content-type: **media type**, **charset**, and **boundary**.

+Then how can we know what kind of media from the response is?
+Let's find it on the first worked case first!

+    val response = restTemplate.getForEntity("https://jsonplaceholder.typicode.com/posts", arrayOf<Post>()::class.java)

+From here, we could get the response.
+It would contain headers with the information of content type.
+We can dig it up by calling the getters...

+    // Kotlin expression
+    response.headers.contentType

+    // Java expression
+    response.getHeaders().getContentType()

+After